Colorado Springs Speeding Car Accident Lawyer

 If you were hit by a speeding driver, we can help

-One of the most common causes of car accidents is speeding.
+One of the most common causes of Colorado Springs car accidents is speeding.
+In fact, speeding is arguably the main cause of accidents: speed is the most frequently cited crash factor in accident investigations, according to state data.
 Driving too fast might not seem like a serious matter, but excessive speeding remains on the leading causes of serious car accidents.
 In an instant, you or a loved one can sustain a serious injury due to a crash caused by a speeding driver.

 You’ll notice the difference the first time you deal with our law firm.
 We won’t race through your free case evaluation.
 We’ll take the time to listen to what happened and answer any questions you might have about your accident claim.

 Throughout your case, we will take the same detailed approach.
 We’ll carefully investigate your crash.
 If you have any questions, you can call attorney Longo directly on his personal phone.
 We work this way because we believe we should be accessible on your terms.
 Your best interests always come first here.

 Speeding drivers cause a wide range of accidents.
 That’s because they often don’t have enough time or space to slow down and avoid a collision with another vehicle, pedestrian or bicycle.
 Some of the most common car accidents involving speeding include:

 - Rear-end accidents caused by speeding drivers tailgating and following the vehicle in front too closely.

 - Distracted driving accidents caused by texting drivers going too fast who lose control of the vehicle and crash into another car.

 - Drunk driving accidents caused by drivers under the influence going too fast who cross the center line or run a red light, causing a serious intersection accident or head-on collision.